mwillebrands/sitecore-forms-conditions/README.md

 If you want to disable the limitations for the posted fields, open the config file named _MW.Feature.FormConditions.ModelBinding.config_ and set the setting _named _MW.Feature.FormConditions.ModelBinding.config_._ to _false_.

+### Sitecore versions
+I've tested this on 10.1 but it *should* work on Sitecore 9.0 and upwards.
+You might have to add a Assembly Redirect.

 ### Examples
 **Checking the status of a field within a SubmitAction**
 ```c#